preciofishbone/OmniaDocsG2/pages/reusable-content/index.rst

 3. Click ADD SOURCE PAGE.

-The Page Picker starts and you use it to select a source page or variation.
-See this page for more information on how to use the Page Picker: :doc:`Page Picker </general-assets/page-picker/index>`
+The page picker starts and you use it to select a source page or variation.
+See this page for more information on how to use the page picker: :doc:`Page picker </general-assets/page-picker/index>`

-**Note!** If an error message is shown saying "the page is not reusable", reausable content has bot been activated for the publishing app, see above.
+**Note!** If an error message is shown saying "the page is not reusable", reausable content has not been activated for the publishing app, see above.

 The properties that are or can be reused on the target page are listed, for example: